FreeRADIUS/wiki.freeradius.org/guide/twitter.md

 the more complex API calls, you will need to modify Stage 1.1 and add your other post data pairs in the correct order.

+Note: The required functionality is only available in FreeRADIUS v3.0.4

 ## Getting the tokens
 Follow the link [here](https://dev.twitter.com/docs/auth/tokens-devtwittercom) signing up for an account and creating a new application if necessary.